altaccounteth/mongroszizizz/report.md

 Every detail was manually verified to minimize false positives.

+The report is based on data prior to Ethereum block 19964263.

 I hope you find this analysis useful!

 # Reward Address (If Eligible)